 Decide what new plants you want to add to a flower garden or if you’ll have a vegetable garden this year.
 Mark off where the garden will be if you haven’t had one, and then choose what you’ll plant.
 Spring is the perfect time to lay weed barriers and mulch so you’ll have to do less weeding.

 Don’t forget any play items in your yard.
 Decide if there are other pieces you’ll want to add this year and where you will put them.
-Check the chains and seats on swing sets.
+Check the ropes and seats on swing sets.
 Replace them if necessary.
 You want the kiddos to enjoy the equipment, but you also want them to be safe.

 By taking a weekend in the early spring, you can get your yard and garden ready for whatever the spring and summer may have in store.
 Spring clean your backyard with the help of your family.
 Once the biggest tasks are done you’ll be glad knowing your yard and garden are ready to enjoy.
 Pass the wine please!